GrinonBarrett/Taksidos/To Do.md

 Finish ~~Horse~~ and Vehicle rules. ~~Maybe add a couple more mounts~~

 Create characters to test combat.
 Each character will have a level 0, 1, 3, 5, 7, and 9 variant to compare.
+* Grisam, An axe and board user.
+Capable with a bow.
+Prefers maile armor.
+* Midan, full blown sword swinging knight sort of warrior.
+Goes for greatsword with longsword for backup.
+* Hallas, a wand focused warrior who can't really afford armor because wands ain't cheap.
+* Zerocles, a berserk who uses a sword and axe.
+High dex for dodging.
+* Aghgleguglou, an oddu assassin who wields daggers.
+* Forwyn, a polearm master warrior.

 Contemplate renaming Rogue to Venturer.